ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 Example chapter09_08a utilizes object oriented programming techniques to control an RGB LED.

-This example uses essensially the tame programming techniques as in the previous example chapter09_08 to control an RGB LED, but with a sligthly modernized LED-class hierarchy.
+This example uses essensially the same programming techniques as the previous example chapter09_08 to control an RGB LED, but with a sligthly modernized LED-class hierarchy.
 The main difference, however, is that a _digitally_-controlled industry-standard RGB LED of type WS2812 is used.
 In addition, the color transitions